died on the way back to his home planet.)

 - In Doctor Who, the Eighth Doctor, played by Paul McGann, was never seen again after the 1996 TV movie (aside from the Doctor Who Expanded Universe, which continued unabated, even using Paul McGann in the audio dramas); the 2005 series begins with the Ninth Doctor having apparently just regenerated (he sees himself in a mirror for apparently the first time about halfway through the episode), and the circumstances of his regeneration have not been addressed to date.

-- The Eighth Doctor's regeneration was intended to be shown in the official comic series, but Executive Meddling resulted in it being canceled when the writers were refused permission to show the Ninth alongside any companion other than Rose Tyler.
+- The Eighth Doctor's regeneration was intended to be shown in the official comic series, but Executive Meddling resulted in it being changed when the writers were refused permission to show any Doctor other than the current one.

 - "The Empty Child" demonstrates that the Eighth Doctor isn't the only character to have died in the planetary Bus Crash that was the Time War.